dotnet/dotnet-docker/README.md

 `aot` image variants are only available for our size-focused `runtime-deps` images: Alpine and Ubuntu Chiseled.
 They also require the use of the `aot` SDK image which include extra libraries needed for Native AOT compilation.

-Example tags:
-- `8.0-jammy-chiseled-aot`
-- `8.0.0-alpine3.18-aot`

 **Note:** `aot` images are only available as a preview in the [dotnet/nightly/sdk](https://hub.docker.com/_/microsoft-dotnet-nightly-sdk/) and [dotnet/nightly/runtime-deps](https://hub.docker.com/_/microsoft-dotnet-nightly-runtime-deps/) repos.
 Native AOT compiled apps will function exactly the same on the existing `runtime-deps` (non-`aot`) images, but with a larger deployment size.
-Please try these new, smaller images out and give us feedback!
+Please try out these new, smaller images and give us feedback!

 # Related Repositories